aul007/laceTracker/README.md

 # laceTracker

 laceTracker.py parses [Lace Market](www.lacemarket.us) for the names and prices of all the listings shown on the site and stores the information in a database.
 It parses [Lace Market](www.lacemarket.us) by scraping the data from each page starting with the page specified by the user.
-The parser will move on to the pages of the next brand (in alphabetical order) once it has completed parsing all of the pages of the previous brand.
+The parser will move on to the pages of the next brand (in alphabetical order) once it has completed parsing all of the pages of the current brand.

 There are a few command line flags to be aware of (shown in parens) :